National Standard Examination in Junior Science

 The National Standard Examination in Junior Science or NSEJS is an examination in Science for secondary school students, usually conducted in the end of November.
-Organized by the Indian Association of Physics Teacher in association with Homi Bhabha Centre for Science Education (HBCSE), NSEJS is considered toughest Science exam on higher secondary level globally.
+Organized by the Indian Association of Physics Teachers in association with Homi Bhabha Centre for Science Education (HBCSE), NSEJS is considered to be the toughest Science exam on higher secondary level globally.
 The NSEJS is carried out every year since 1987 in English, Hindi & a few other Indian languages.
 More than 80,000 students from over 1,500 centres take part in these olympiads.

 Eligibility

-Only Indian citizens born on December 31, 2007, or earlier and are students studying in Class X or lower as of November 30, 2017, can apply and appear for NSEJS 2017 − 2018.
+Only Indian citizens born between Jan 1, 2011 and 31st Dec, 2012 and are students studying in Class 8th, 9th and 10th can apply and appear for NSEJS 2025-2026.
 The student has to himself re-assure his eligibility.
 At any stage if the student is found to be not eligible for the exam, he/she may be disqualified from the program.

 Importance

-The top 300 students or so, with statewise quota, from this examination are selected to sit for the Indian National Junior Science Olympiad.
+The top 300 students or so, with state wise quota, from this examination are selected to sit for the Indian National Junior Science Olympiad.
 The examination, with both a theory and an objective paper is held in the last week of January.
 The top 35 or so students are then called for an Orientation cum Selection Camp (OCSC), and the top 6 among all students are selected for the International Junior Science Olympiad.

 Format

 Before 2014-15, The NSEJS comprised both multiple choice questions and subjective questions.
-Due to the large volume of participating students, all questions were not checked for all candidates; subjective questions were checked for only those candidates scoring above a certain minimum in the multiple choice questions.
+Due to the large volume of participating students, all questions were not checked for all candidates; subjective questions were checked for only those candidates scoring above a certain minimum in the multiple-choice questions.
 Multiple choice questions carried about 60% of the total weightage and were the crucial determinant for selection to the next stage.

 The present format (from 2014-15 onwards) is composed entirely of 60 multiple-choice questions in physics, chemistry and biology.

 Fee

 The fee for the NSEJS is Rs.
-180 ($15 for overseas candidates).
+300 ($15 for overseas candidates).
 Application for this examination is typically handled through the school/college to which the student is affiliated.

 Qualifying for the Second Stage

 The basic objective of conducting this test is not focusing on merit but to involve as many students from the country to participate in the exam and try to show and expose their talent.
-Hence the selection to the stage examinations i.e. International Junior Science Olympiad Examinations (IJSO) is based on the following scheme.
+Hence the selection to the stage examinations i.e., International Junior Science Olympiad Examinations (IJSO) is based on the following scheme.